 We needed a cost-effective, scalable way to bring people to our service.

 SEO could deliver that, but there was a problem: we couldn’t compete in traditional ways.
-We didn’t have the resources to hire dozens of writers, so we had to think of creative ways to supercharge our content creation.
+We didn’t have the resources to hire dozens of writers or marketers, so we had to think of creative ways to supercharge our content creation and digital marketing.

-Editorial SEO.
-High quality, editorial, long-form landing pages, focused on topics related to our audience.
+Editorial SEO is the practice of creating high-quality, editorial, long-form landing pages focused on topics related to your audience.
+While also driven by keyword research like programmatic SEO, editorial SEO focuses more on creating quality content.
 Hubspot is the canonical example here.

 We started with the editorial approach and created long-form landing pages that spoke to the most common questions people had when considering filing for bankruptcy.